chaimain/asgardpy/docs/source/overview.rst

 The main purpose of this pipeline is accomplished for -

-#. performing DL3 to DL4 for a joint dataset - to compile a joint Gammapy Datasets (DL4) object
+#. performing DL3 data from multiple gamma-ray astronomical instruments to a joint DL4 dataset.
-containing multiple types of datasets from DL3 files of multiple gamma-ray astronomical instruments

 #. update the joint DL4 data with appropriate Gammapy Models object.